MakeSchool-Tutorials/Make-Parties/P03-A-New-Event-And-DB/content.md

 >
 > Example: `npm install sequelize sequelize-cli pg pg-hstore`

+You will need these packages to be available in both development and in production in heroku.

 # Creating your First Model & Migration

 A **Model** is like a cookie cutter.
 You use it to define the attributes and behavior of a resource.
 Models are also used to interact with a database.
 We'll use our models every time we want to either save or read something from our database.